Canada Travel Experiences | Beyond the Guidebook

 And not forgetting Quebec – surrounded by bistros and jazz buskers in the streets, you could almost be in France itself.
 Make sure you fit in a visit to see the Fairmont Le Château Frontenac in Old Quebec - one of the most photographed hotels in the word.
 It’s one of Canada’s grand railway hotels perching above the Old Town.
 Truly a sight not to be missed!

 You know how they say the way to a person’s heart is through their stomach?
 Well, I think that’s particularly true for those who love to travel.
-As a Tour Manager, when I take groups through Canada, one of my favourite things to do is take them to those off-the-beaten-path restaurants and pubs and let them indulge in cuisine native to the area.
+As a Holiday Director, when I take groups through Canada, one of my favourite things to do is take them to those off-the-beaten-path restaurants and pubs and let them indulge in cuisine native to the area.

 From poutine, nanaimo bars, flapper pie, lobster rolls, giant Jos Louis cake and Acadian meat pie, to Canadian bacon with maple syrup, moose burgers, and butter tarts, Canada has something to offer everyone.